MileHacker Logo

 Markets

-Óbidos does not feature a large daily food market within its walls.
+Óbidos does not feature a large daily food market within the boundaries of walls.

 For a full market experience, visit the daily fruit and vegetable market (Praça da Fruta) in nearby Caldas da Rainha.